How Handelsblatt builds AI without losing its journalistic DNA - with Thomas Nowicki

 How does it improve the user experience?

-How can the subscription be made more attractive – especially for professional decision-makers?
+How can the subscription become more attractive – especially for professional decision-makers?

 "AI does not define our products.
 But it changes how we build products."